-Articulation Agreements and Inter-Institutional Transfer Guides Mesalands Community College has formal articulation agreements with Eastern New Mexico University, The University of New Mexico, New Mex co Highlands University, New Mex co State University, West Texas A&M University, The University of Phoenix, Amarillo College, Luna Community College, Clovis Community College, and Frank in University.
+Mesalands Community College has formal articulation agreements with Eastern New Mexico University, The University of New Mexico, New Mexico Highlands University, New Mexico State University, Southern New Hampshire University, West Texas A&M University, The University of Phoenix, Amarillo College, Luna Community College, Clovis Community College, and Franklin University.

 Students who have selected a field of study and/or the institution where they wish to graduate are advised to consult the transfer guide or catalog of that institution for more current and detailed advice to guide their course selection.
-Formal published transfer guides between Mesalands Community College and Eastern New Mek co University, New Mek co Highlands University, and the University of New Mexico are available in the Office of Enrollment Management.
+Formal published transfer guides between Mesalands Community College and Eastern New Mexico University, New Mexico State University, and the University of New Mexico are available in the Office of Enrollment Management.